ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 This study makes four principal contributions:

 1. Releases the first copyright-compliant, machine-readable dataset of *Cavaliers and Pioneers*, Vol. 3 [@Nugent1979_cavaliers3], including (i) row-level metadata—row identifier, word count, and SHA-256 hash—for all 5,471 abstracts, and (ii) limited, non-substitutable excerpts of up to 200 words for the 43 evaluation abstracts.
-The full OCR corpus is available privately under a vetted, non-commercial data-use agreement.
+The complete OCR text (5 471 abstracts) has been archived on **Zenodo (DOI: 10.5281/zenodo.16269949)**; qualified researchers can download it for non‑commercial research.
-2. Provides authoritative latitude/longitude pairs for 43 randomly sampled patents, derived from state-archived GIS polygons and cross-verified archival sources, yielding a high-fidelity evaluation target.
+2. Provides authoritative latitude/longitude pairs for 43 randomly sampled patents, derived from GIS polygons created by the nonprofit project One Shared Story (OSS) from public-domain archival sources and cross-validated by scholars, yielding a high-fidelity evaluation target for this benchmark.
-3. Presents the first head-to-head evaluation of two LLM prompting paradigms – direct-to-coordinate inference and tool-augmented chain-of-thought – across six OpenAI model families on the historical land-grant geolocation task.
+3. Presents  the first systematic benchmarking of large language models on historical land-grant geolocation, evaluating two prompting paradigms—direct-to-coordinate inference and tool-augmented chain-of-thought—across six OpenAI models spanning the o-series, GPT-4-class, and GPT-3.5 architectures, including detailed ranking of model accuracy, inference costs, and latency.
-4. Quantifies the trade-offs among spatial error, monetary expense, and processing time, demonstrating that a pure LLM pipeline can match or surpass professional GIS accuracy while operating orders of magnitude faster and cheaper.
+4. Quantifies trade-offs among spatial error, monetary expense, processing time, cost, and latency, demonstrating that a pure LLM pipeline can match or surpass a single-analyst GIS workflow, Stanford NER geoparser, Mordecai-3 neural geoparser, and county-centroid heuristic, while operating substantially faster and more cost-effectively in this 43-grant pilot evaluation.

-All data, code, and results are available in the supplemental repository: [https://github.com/ryanmio/colonial-virginia-llm-geolocation](https://github.com/ryanmio/colonial-virginia-llm-geolocation).
+All data, code, and results are available in the supplemental repository: [https://github.com/ryanmio/colonial-virginia-llm-geolocation](https://github.com/ryanmio/colonial-virginia-llm-geolocation); the raw corpus and evaluation data are also archived on Zenodo (DOI: 10.5281/zenodo.16269949).

 # 2 Background & Related Work